rishikesh273/intern-app/README.md

-# 🧑‍💻 Fundraising Intern Portal (Flutter)
+# 🧑‍💻  Intern Project (Flutter)

-A simple Flutter UI prototype for a fundraising intern dashboard — no backend, only mock data.
+A simple Flutter UI prototype to Build a Basic Flutter Intern Dashboard App— no backend, only mock data.

 ## 📱 Features